Tuesday, December 10, 2024

 As my career in defense information grew, so too did my skills.
 I became proficient with website design, HTML coding, using software like Dreamweaver and Sound Forge to produce interactive maps and audio commentary.
 My work also expanded to other companies.
 I worked several years as a freelancer for one Israeli defense information company writing news abstracts and then moving on to sales, creating contact lists of hundreds, and I do mean hundreds, of generals, admirals, majors, lt. colonels, colonels, defense attaches, and military libraries.
 The following audio clip is a background sound collage for an Israeli defense information database I produced and gives a sample of my work during this time:

 I occasionally did work for my editor friend from the Washington D.C. military database.
-After he left, he started his own company, through which I had such assignments as producing news abstracts and multimedia content for the US government’s former OSIS, the Open-Source Information Service, producing such reports as The China-Taiwan Air Power Monitor and the PRC-ROC Conflict Chronology: 1945 to Present.
+After he left, he started his own company, through which I had such assignments as producing news abstracts and multimedia content for the US government’s former Open-Source Information Service (OSIS), producing such reports as The China-Taiwan Air Power Monitor, the PRC-ROC Conflict Chronology: 1945 to Present, and

 Image of the map for the China-Taiwan Air Power Monitor I prepared.